oVirt/ovirt-site/source/develop/release-management/features/network/networkfilterparameters.html.md

 |`</filterref>`                                | `                            ` |

 The new key `filterParameters` is only be considered by VDSM, if a value for `filter` is set.
-An older VDSM, which does not know about `filterParameters`, just ignors it.
+An older VDSM, which does not know about `filterParameters`, just ignores it.

 ### Event Reporting

-### VDSM

 #### Errors